Abdominal pain and UTI

 0 images remaining

-Diffuse sigmoid colon mural thickening is noted, this is associated with multiple intra-mural air pockets, marked permeation of the pericolic fat, showing dirty fat pattern with linear stranding.
+Diffuse sigmoid colon mural thickening is noted, this is associated with multiple intramural gas pockets, marked permeation of the pericolic fat, showing dirty fat pattern with linear stranding.

-Adherence between the pathological sigmoid colon wall and the anterior aspect of the left side of the urinary bladder vault which showed mild enhancement and a connecting linear tract containing air foci.
-Concentric mural thickening of the urinary bladder wall in addition is also seen associated with intra-luminal air attenuation forming air fluid leveling.
+Adherence between the pathological sigmoid colon wall and the anterior aspect of the left side of the urinary bladder vault which showed mild enhancement and a connecting linear tract containing gas foci.
+Concentric mural thickening of the urinary bladder in addition is also seen associated with intraluminal gas attenuation forming gas-fluid levels.

-Diverticulitis is the lost common cause of Colovesical fistula accounting for about 60% of cases.
-Other causes includes malignancy Crohn disease, trauma, irradiation and appendicitis.
-The presence of gas in the urinary bladder in absence of history of Foley's catheter insertion or instrumentation and positive presentation of one of the fore-mentioned causes, the diagnosis of colovesical fistula should be considered.
-Contrast enhanced scan is needed for diagnosis either through the bladder (cystogram) or through the rectum (contrast enema) and the fistula can be demonstrated by CT or Floroscopy.
+Diverticulitis is the most common cause of colovesical fistula accounting for about 60% of cases.
+Other causes includes malignancy, Crohn disease, trauma, irradiation and appendicitis.
+The presence of gas in the urinary bladder in absence of history of Foley catheter insertion or instrumentation and positive presentation of one of the aforementioned causes, the diagnosis of colovesical fistula should be considered.
+Contrast-enhanced scan is needed for diagnosis either through the bladder (cystogram) or through the rectum (contrast enema) and the fistula can be demonstrated by CT or fluoroscopy.